 Feedback from purchasers report that the book has become a Christmas must-read.
 The book can be read as a delightful story or it can be used as a jumping off point for more age-appropriate in-depth discussion of the themes.
 The high quality paper and hardcover will insure that Santa's Sugar will be around for a long time to charm and entertain years of family sharing.

 Jane Gerencher was born in Wilson Borough PA and grew up in neighboring Bethlehem PA.
 She earned a BA in English at Moravian College and an MA in English at the Pennsylvania State University.

 Jane Gerencher wrote a newspaper column in The Bethlehem Globe Times for two years entitled "Dear Teacher."
-She is a past member of SCBWI (Society of Children’s Book Writers and Illustrators).
-She is a member of the Apache Junction Writers' Group.
+She was member of SCBWI (Society of Children’s Book Writers and Illustrators).
+She also was a member of the Apache Junction Writers' Group.

-She enjoys reading, writing, travel, nature, and, most of all, family.
-She says she has other stories clamoring to be released from her desk drawer.
+She enjoyed reading, writing, travel, nature, and, most of all, family.
+She had other stories clamoring to be released from her desk drawer.